Miguel Rojas Player Props: Dodgers vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff is 11th in the league with a collective 8.9 strikeouts per nine innings.
+- The 8.9 strikeouts per nine innings compiled by the Mets pitching staff ranks 11th in the league.

-- The Mets' 4.41 team ERA ranks 20th across all MLB pitching staffs.
+- The Mets have the 19th-ranked team ERA among all MLB pitching staffs (4.40).

-- Mets pitchers combine to allow 120 total home runs at a rate of 1.3 per game (to rank 25th in the league).

 © 2023 Data Skrive.
 All rights reserved.